kubeflow/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

 ### Build your pipeline components

-1. Build you pipeline components.
+1. Build your pipeline components.
 This example modifies the initial script to extract the contents of a zipped tar file, merge the CSV files that were contained in the zipped tar file, and return the merged CSV file.